-- 7. SAFETY CONTROL MEASURES: This special permit authorizes for the carriage of radioactive materials in cargo aircraft only operations, without compliance with the regulations cited in paragraph 4. provided that Federal Express Corporation dba FedEx Express: - a.
-Maintains a radiation protection program that will assure compliance with the following standards set forth in the regulations of the Occupational Safety and Health Administration: 29 CFR 1910.1096 (a),(b)(1),(b)(3), (b)(4), (c), (d), and (j) through (o), for employees who work in restricted areas (as defined in 29 CFR 1910.1096(a)(3)) where they may be exposed to ionizing radiation, and will also limit the dose equivalent to the embryo/fetus of a declared pregnant worker to 500 millirem (mrem) over the entire pregnancy, in accordance with the requirements for Nuclear Regulatory Commission licensees in 10 CFR 20.1208.
-A pregnant worker becomes a "declared pregnant worker" if, and only if, she formally declares her pregnancy in writing to her employer. - b.
+- 7. SAFETY CONTROL MEASURES: This special permit authorizes the carriage of radioactive materials in cargo-only aircraft operations, without compliance with the regulations cited in paragraph 4. provided that Kalitta Charters, L.L.C.: - a.
+Maintains a radiation protection program that will assure compliance with the following standards set forth in the regulations of the Occupational Safety and Health Administration: 29 CFR 1910.1096 (a), (b)(1), (b)(3), (b)(4), (c), (d) and (j) through (o), for employees who work in restricted areas (as defined in 29 CFR 1910.1096(a)(3)) where they may be exposed to ionizing radiation, and will also limit the dose equivalent to the embryo/fetus of a declared pregnant worker to 500 mrem over the entire pregnancy, in accordance with the requirements for Nuclear Regulatory Commission licensees in 10 CFR 20.1208.
+A pregnant worker becomes a "declared pregnant worker" if, and only if, she formally declares her pregnancy in writing to her employer.

+- b.
 Makes every reasonable effort to maintain radiation exposures as far below the limits set forth in the regulations cited in paragraph 7.a. as practicable. - c.
 Assures that the carrier's radiation protection program is effectively supervised by a competent health physicist.
 The health physicist must have a Bachelor's degree in a science or engineering subject, or its equivalent, and at least three years of responsible professional experience in health physics, at least two of which have been in applied radiation protection work, specifically including experience in the kinds of radiation protection problems likely to arise in the carrier's operation. - d.
 Assures that the health physicist who supervises the radiation program, as a minimum, conducts or arranges for necessary employee training and routine surveys and monitoring.
-(Subjects to be included in the training, in addition to the training required by 49 CFR 172, Subpart H, are listed in the Appendix).
-As necessary, and at least annually, the health physicist must personally observe, review, and assess operations and procedures and determine any changes needed to improve compliance with the requirement of paragraph 7.b.
-The health physicist must be assigned the responsibility and must be supported by management in carrying out the requirement of paragraph 7.b. of this special permit, which is a basic element of any radiation protection program.
+(Subjects to be included in the training, in addition to the training required by 49 CFR 172, Subpart H, are listed in the Appendix to this special permit.)
+As necessary, and at least annually, the health physicist must personally observe, review and assess operations and procedures and determine any changes needed to improve compliance with the requirement of paragraph 7.b.
+The health physicist must be assigned the responsibility and must be supported by management in carrying out the requirement of paragraph 7.b. of this special permit, which is a basic element of any radiation protection program. - e.
+Makes sure that all personnel under their direct or contractual control who are operating aircraft or otherwise handling the radioactive materials packages under the provisions of this special permit are considered to be in restricted areas and are under this radiation protection program and must wear radiation dosimetry devices while performing their work.
+Certain of these employees may be exempted from wearing dosimetry devices if the health physicist determines and documents why they may be so exempted. - f.
+Prior to each flight, after loading and after all radioactive cargo has been stowed, conducts radiation dose rate surveys in at least the following locations and prepares a written report of the maximum level for each of the following: